Micholms/Graphormer_IR_user_friendly/README.md

     cd graphormer/evaluate
     bash predict_quick.sh  <MODEL-DIR> <DATA>

-where <MODEL-DIR> are the FOLDER for the model to predict with, and <DATA> the path to the data to predict with.
+where <MODEL-DIR> are the FOLDER or PATH for the model to predict with, and <DATA> the PATH to the data to predict with.
 The data file should be ordered as the example _SMILES_to_predict.csv_

 The prediction result will be saved in a file called pred_result.csv.
 Furthermore, the plotted spectrum will appear (can be saved manually).

-Update: it is now possble to choose either the folder for the model or the model file (checkpoint file) for **prediction**.
+**Update**: it is now possble to choose either the folder for the model or the model file (checkpoint file) for **prediction**.